-The Agency agrees to participate with the City in any evaluation project or performance report, as designed by the City or the appropriate Federal Agency, and to make available all information required by any such evaluation process.
+The Agency shall participate with the City in any evaluation project or performance report required by the Federal Agency.
+Further, the Agency agrees to participate with the City in any mutually-agreed upon or reasonable evaluation project or performance report as requested by the City.
+In either situation, the Agency agrees to make available all information required by any such evaluation process.